seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/I/N/Instagram/README.md

 > **Status:** `✅️ Success`

 Data takeouts are possible, I was actually really surprised by this, based on the nature of Facebook.
 Unlike the other services I tested (excluding ProtonCalendar) Instagram is incredibly fast on data takeouts, generating ~3 megabytes of data in less than 5 minutes, opposed to Reddit, Twitter, and others, which took a minimum of 1 day to do about the same.

+> **Warning** _Instagram is **very hostile**, and has a high chance of suspending your account for doing a data takeout.
+While data can be taken out, you may have your account suspended for it._

 </details>